 If it’s too late for redirection or avoidance, there’s really not much to do other than to brush them off you.
-Gently push them, roll them off, etc. Find a way to separate the dog and you for a bit – different rooms, behind a gate, etc. This should not be done via a means the dog will necessarily enjoy.
-If you put the dog outside for a romp, then he will learn to associate standing on you with going outside.
+Gently push them, roll them off, etc. Find a way to separate the dog and you – different rooms, behind a gate, etc. This should not be done via a means the dog will necessarily enjoy.
+If you put the dog outside for a romp, he will learn to associate standing on you with going outside.
 This isn’t the intended behavior.
-So choose something like putting them in a room behind a gate, for example, or leave them in the room and you go outside.
+So choose something like putting them in a room behind a gate, for example, or leave them in the room and go outside.

 You get the picture – make the scenario end in a way that doesn’t benefit the dog.
 A short time-out behind a gate will send a strong message.

-No need for reprimand here as they’ll figure it out.
+No need for reprimand here, as they’ll figure it out.
 Save the reprimanding for something more serious.
 And by reprimand, I mean a stern voice.
 You should never lift your hand to your dog.

-If you find this becomes a more persistent behavioral issue, then more aggressive efforts may be needed but early on, simple distraction and letting them know you don’t care for it should be enough.
+If you find this becomes a more persistent behavioral issue, then more aggressive efforts may be needed, but early on, simple distraction and letting them know you don’t care for it should be enough.

 Dog Communication 101

 Remember that dogs have no concept of guilt, regret, or the ability to worry about their actions.
 They “do” and face the consequences.
 Some dogs have less impulse control than others.

 The point is that the punishment must match the crime.
 If it’s a slight offense, the punishment should be slight.
 But, it’s a key point to catch it early and often.
 Catch the offense every single time and apply the punishment.

 Letting the dog get away with it even once is detrimental to the overall conditioning.
 You must be consistent.